 CoordinateReference to define the objects in the model in a uniform way.

-Program: Creating a reference illustrates how you obtain a WGS84 reference from the reference factory using its
+Program: Creating a reference illustrates how you get a WGS84 reference from the reference factory using its

-ReferenceProvider supports a number of commonly used references by default.
+ReferenceProvider supports some commonly used references by default.

 See the reference documentation of the